Black hole shadow as a standard ruler in cosmology: Cosmology from the shadow angular size

-\textit{Cosmology from the shadow angular size.} The above studies lay a theoretical foundation for using the physical size of a shadow as a standard ruler to measure the cosmological distance.
+The above studies lay a theoretical foundation for using the physical size of a shadow as a standard ruler to measure the cosmological distance.
 For that, we need independent measurements on the black hole mass.
 Then with the observed angular size of the shadow, we can derive the angular diameter distance to the black hole.

 By definition, the angular diameter distance is:

 where $L$ is the proper diameter of the object, and $\Delta \theta$ is the observed angular diameter.
 This distance is cosmology dependent.
 In the flat $\Lambda$CDM model, it can be written as